Chief petty officer: Pakistan

-Fleet chief petty officer is a commissioned and gazetted rank in Pakistan Navy above chief petty officer and below master chief petty officer.
+Fleet chief petty officer is a commissioned and gazetted rank in the Pakistan Navy above chief petty officer and below master chief petty officer.
 It is equivalent to the Pakistan Air Force warrant officer and the Pakistan Army subedar.

 Philippines

 In the Philippine Navy, the rank of chief petty officer, is equivalent to master sergeant in the Philippine Marine Corps and Philippine Air Force.

 United Kingdom

 In the Royal Navy, the rank of chief petty officer comes above that of petty officer and below that of warrant officer class 2.
 It is the equivalent of colour sergeant in the Royal Marines, colour sergeant or staff sergeant in the Army, and flight sergeant in the Royal Air Force.

 United States

 Chief petty officer is an E-7 enlisted rank in the U.S. Navy and U.S. Coast Guard, just above petty officer first class and below senior chief petty officer.
 Chief petty officers are classified as senior non-commissioned officers.
-The grade of chief petty officer was established on April 1, 1893, for the U.S. Navy.
+The grade of chief petty officer was established on 1 April 1893, for the U.S. Navy.
 The U.S. Congress first authorized the U.S. Coast Guard to use the promotion to chief petty officer on 18 May 1920.

 Unlike petty officer first class and lower rates, advancement to chief petty officer in the U.S. Navy not only carries requirements of time in service, superior evaluation scores, and specialty examinations, but also carries an added requirement of peer review.
+A chief petty officer can only advance after review by a selection board of serving master chief petty officers, in effect "choosing their own" and conversely not choosing others.